Code-Dabblers/Ecommerce-Site/Contribution.md

 1. Work on your code in that branch.
 1. Test the changes in your system.
 1. Create your PR into the Develop branch (not main branch) with the following steps.
-    * `git add .`
-    * `git commit -m "your commit message"
-    * Before you push the commit make sure to pull the changes in remote branch using `git pull o# CONTRIBUTION

-This is an open-source project so feel free to contribute.
-Follow the guidelines for submitting a PR.

-## Ways of Contributing

-#### You can contribute to the project by:
-* Adding feature
-* reporting bugs
-* solving issues
-* improving code quality
-* Improving documentation

-### To keep in line with this workflow, your process for submitting a PR should follow the steps below.

-1. Fork the repo and clone the forked repo on your local development environment.
-1. Create a branch using
-    * `git checkout -b feature/<feature-name>`
-    * `git checkout -b bug/<bug-name>`
-1. Name the branch in a concise way that eludes to what it does (e.g.: feature/add-navbar)
-1. Work on your code in that branch.
-1. Test the changes in your system.
-1. Create your PR into the Develop branch (not main branch) with the following steps.
     * Stage all the changes using - `git add .`
     * Commit the staged changes using - `git commit -m "your commit message"`.
 Make sure to write meaningful commit messages.
     * Before you push the commit make sure to pull the changes in the remote branch using `git pull origin develop`, in case of conflicts, please resolve them.